-Don’t even get us started with the food (for we know not where to start!)
-Jamaican patties.
-Jamaican Blue Mountain Coffee.
-Perhaps there’s a significant reason why these specialties end up in our local markets.
-Therefore, there’s no reason not to try these in their home country!
+Don’t even get me started with the food like Jamaican patties and the famous Jamaican Blue Mountain Coffee.
 Another thing born from this island is reggae music, and it’s best heard and experienced in Jamaica where it all started.
-Overloaded with important information?

 Philippine Passport holders: Visa is required to travel to Jamaica.
 Most of the flights to Jamaica from the Philippines are going through the USA.
 In this case, you will also have to secure a US Visa.

 Here are the requirements to secure a Jamaican visa for Filipino citizens:

 - Valid passport